jawahit/algorithms/README.md

 # DataStructures & Algorithms

-   This repo covers the Basics of Datastructures & Algorithms solved on my own and learned.
+   This repo covers the Basics of Datastructures & Algorithms solved on my own and i have learned.
-    For that i have learned some of the basics and started solving HackerRank Dashboard.
+    Here you can find the sections i have started solving on HackerRank website.

     https://www.hackerrank.com/dashboard